fatimahagag/ONYX/README.md

-ONYX – Quadruped Robot
+# **ONYX**

 ONYX is a custom-built quadruped robot designed and programmed for Columbia University’s Robotics Studio.
 This repository contains all the core scripts used to test servos, initialize the robot, and develop the walking gaits from the earliest diagonal-step tests to the final gait.

+## Hardware

+- Raspberry Pi
+- 8 LX-16A Servos
+- LewanSoul Serial Bus Controller
+- Step-down Converter
+- Battery
+- -Custom 3D-printed frame [CAD Files for ONYX – (https://drive.google.com/file/d/1L9M18c2Gnh_JQXFSmAxKhAChd47cc2qR/view?usp=sharing)]

+## Software

 1. servo-test.py

-Credit to Ethan Lipson for this code. (https://github.com/ethanlipson/PyLX-16A) This script is used to:
+- Credit to Ethan Lipson for this code. (https://github.com/ethanlipson/PyLX-16A)
 - Verify LX-16A servo connections
 - Check IDs, limits, and movement ranges
 - Diagnose servo issues before running full walking cycles